mchappychen/michaelchen.app/README.md

 # Overview
 Source code for my http://michaelchen.app website.
-It transcribes stuff.
+It transcribes stuff by making a call to https://github.com/sanchit-gandhi/whisper-jax using gradio client

 # Installation
 I run this on Ubuntu server in DigitalOcean.